Jeffrey R. Young is an editor, reporter and podcaster focused on technology issues and the future of education.

 Young has written for national publications including The New York Times, New Scientist, Slate, and The Wall Street Journal.
 An article he wrote was selected for the anthology The Best of Technology Writing 2007.

-Young is a frequent speaker on issues of education and technology, having given talks at the South-by-Southwest Interactive conference, at education events, and on campuses.
-He received a bachelor’s degree in English from Princeton University in 1995 and a master’s in communication, culture, and technology from Georgetown University in 2001.
+Young is a frequent speaker on issues of education and technology, having given talks at the SXSW Interactive conference, at education events, and on campuses.
+He received a bachelor’s degree in English from Princeton University and a master’s in communication, culture, and technology from Georgetown University.